It has benefits for the body, such as helping it maintain a healthy bowel and possibly addressing the biological causes of psychological problems.

 While foods rich in amylose can help reduce inflammation in some cases, there is at least one exception.

-The inflammatory conditions under the group “spondyloarthropathies” are probably caused by a specific pathogen, Klebsiella pneumoniae, which is sensitive to starches.
+The inflammatory conditions under the group “spondyloarthropathies” are probably caused by a specific pathogen, Klebsiella pneumonia, which is sensitive to starches.

 If you have or are at higher risk for these diseases, you would probably benefit more from a low-starch or non-starchy diet, such as the ketogenic diet.